 “The village leaders got in touch with KGS and pleaded for Malee to be taken,” Sunita recalled.

-When she first arrived, Malee acted out, would hit staff and other girls at the shelter.
+When she first arrived, Malee acted out and would hit staff and other girls at the shelter.
 She wouldn’t take baths and refused to clean her room.
 She also kept dead bugs in her drawers and allowed them to rot and smell.
 When it rained heavily, Malee would scream and cry because of what her mother did to her.

 While Malee may have found shelter with the Keep Girls Safe staff, her journey to healing is far from over.
 Malee’s life is still uncertain and far from easy.
-While many of the other girls in the shelter receive visits from their families, Malee remains alone.
+While many other girls in the shelter receive visits from their families, Malee remains alone.
 Her mother never visits or calls.

 No girl deserves to go through what Malee has.
 Malee deserves to know that her future will be better than her past.
-Your support is helping ADRA give Malee and others like her a safe and successful future.

 *Malee’s name has been changed for her protection